Month: January 2024

 When civil revolution erupted during WWI, he seemed too easily convinced to abdicate.
 But by signing the waver to his royal position he unwittingly signed the death penalty for himself and his beloved family.
 If any of the two, Alexandra had more ambitions.
 She was born into an autocratic German family and was not one to embrace the common people.
 As such she was as distant a royal as she was a mother.
 The Russian people did not like her.

-Tsar Nicholas however was a royal grandson of Queen Victoria. he had grown up with his royal cousins in a less grand atmosphere.
+Tsar Nicholas however was a royal grandson of Queen Victoria.
+He grew up with his royal cousins in a less grand atmosphere.
 He was close to his British cousins, especially the boy who would become King George V of Britain.
-They even looked alike and were often mistaken as brothers.
-Another cousin who was not as well liked was Wilhem of Germany who would become Kaiser Wilhem and a thorn in their sides over the years to come.
+They even looked alike and often mistaken as brothers.
+Another cousin, not well liked, was Wilhem of Germany.
+He would become Kaiser Wilhem and exert much power on the world stage.
 His ambition and militarism would feed into the progress of the two world wars.

-In contrast George V and Nicholas were gentler souls, perhaps ill-suited for their adult roles pitted against the might of Germany and their royal cousin.
-With regards to possible saviours for the Tsar and his family, history indicates that George V was best positioned for this role.
+In contrast to Wilhelm, George V and Nicholas II were gentler souls, ill-suited for their adult roles.
+Later they had to contend with the might of Germany and their royal cousin.
+With regards to possible saviors for the Tsar and his family, history indicates that George V was the best positioned.
 But there were others.
-Supporters or monarchists within Russia, Alfonso of Spain, Chritian of Denmark and even Wilhem II himself.
-Why didn’t anyone save the Romanovs?
+Supporters or monarchists within Russia, Alfonso of Spain, Christian of Denmark and even Wilhem II himself.

 Neutral Spain to the rescue?